 You have your first Hand Poke Tattoo.
-Some things must be followed before, during and after tattooing.
-Everything should be STERILIZED!
-The ink should be non-allergic and your skin should be washed with rubbing alcohol properly.
+Some things must be followed before, during, and after tattooing.
+So, everything should be STERILIZED!
+The ink should be non-allergic, and your skin should be washed with rubbing alcohol properly.
 There are some aftercare measures needed to be performed for the prevention of any disruption.

 This method is easy, hustle free, and less painful than other tattooing methods.
 But you will have to bear this in mind that it has limited options in designing patterns.

 Tattooing is sometimes preferred as printing.
 The first-ever tattoo machine was invented in 1876 by our very own DC King, Thomas A. Edison.
 Samuel O’Reilly rediscovered the possibilities and reinvented the tattooing machine by adding multiple needles and an ink tank on top of the machine.
 So, modern-day Tattoo machines come in different sizes, models, and shapes as per the needs of a tattoo artist.